Samsung Galaxy J7 Prime

-The Samsung Galaxy J7 Prime (also known as the Samsung Galaxy On7 (2016)/On NXT) is an Android-based smartphone produced and marketed by Samsung Electronics.
-It was unveiled in August 31, 2016 and released the month after.
+The Samsung Galaxy J7 Prime (also known as the Samsung Galaxy On7 (2016)/On Nxt) is an Android-based smartphone produced and marketed by Samsung Electronics.
+It was unveiled on August 31, 2016, and released the month after.
 It was the first J series smartphone to feature an aluminium metal chassis alongside the Galaxy J5 Prime.
 The new smartphone included several new features that had never been used before on a phone.
 For example, the phone featured split screen application modes.

 Specifications

 The J7 Prime has a 13 megapixels Sony Exmor RS IMX258 rear camera with LED flash, f/1.9 aperture, auto-focus and an 8 megapixels Samsung's in-house ISOCELL front camera with f/1.9 aperture.

 It is powered by an Exynos 7870 SoC including a 1.6 GHz octa-core ARM Cortex-A53 CPU, Mali-T830MP1 GPU with 3 GB RAM.
 The either 16 or 32 GB of internal storage can be expanded up to 256 GB via microSD card.

 The J7 Prime comes with a 5.5-inch Full HD PLS TFT screen, always-on fingerprint sensor and a 3300 mAh battery.